-After working for various conservation charities, I joined BBC Wildlife in November 2016.
-I manage the digital side of the magazine, including the website, e-newsletter and our social media, plus some sections in the magazine.
+After working for various conservation charities, I joined BBC Wildlife in 2016.
+I manage some sections in the magazine, as well as looking after the the digital side of the magazine with Carys, including the website, e-newsletter and our social media.

 Outside of work, I enjoy trying to make my garden more wildlife-friendly, as well as trying to find and identify wildlife on nature reserves.

 After 10 years and 136 issues as BBC Wildlife's features editor, my role has now changed.
 I am now an editorial consultant.